Next Semester Starting February 7

 The Mittler Senior Technology Team

 I was never able to send pictures on my phone and now that I can do it, I have done it many times.
 I never knew what all the icons were used for and feel more comfortable with them now.
 I have had many teachers over my lifetime and Jordan is a natural.
 I am much less afraid of the computer because of the class

+Because of this class, I find that I can get through the days and weeks.
 I enjoyed all the classes, particularly the class that covered the “Internet”.
 I found I moved around the computer faster.
 I want to thank Jordan for being so generous with his time and knowledge.
 He has been exemplary in providing a well organized and presented computer class.

 You made something that seemed overwhelming and incomprehensible manageable to somebody my age.
 You have narrowed the generation gap between us and our children and grandchildren.

 I am no longer afraid to click the buttons and try new things.
 I want to thank this class because it's so wonderful being with people who are younger than I.